Land patent: Land Ordinance of 1785

 A land patent for a 39.44 acre land parcel in present-day Monroe County, Ohio, and within the Seven Ranges land tract.
 The parcel was sold by the Marietta Land Office in Marietta, Ohio, in 1834.

 The land patent specifies any usage restrictions, such as oil and mineral rights, roadways, ditches, and canals, that apply to the land.
 These restrictions are separate from state and local statutory regulations concerning property associated with the land, including zoning laws, building codes, and property taxes that pertain to both the land and any structures on it.

 Private property rights associated with land patents can be further negotiated based on the terms of private contracts.
 These rights, inherent in patented land, pass from one heir to another, from an heir to an assignee, or from an assignee to another assignee, and are immutable except through private agreements like a warranty deed or quitclaim deed.
 The legal framework governing a specific parcel of patented land is typically dictated by the Congressional Act or treaty through which it was obtained, or by the terms outlined in the patent itself.
 For instance, US laws governing the land may be influenced by acts like the Homestead Act or reservations specified in the patent.
 Similarly, the Treaty of Guadalupe Hidalgo Hidalgo dictates jurisdictional provisions concerning extensive land areas in California and neighboring regions.

 Entities other than natural persons, such as trusts and corporations, are not eligible to acquire land patents unless specifically authorized by an act of the US Congress.
 One instance of Congress granting land through patents to corporate entities is exemplified by the railroad grants issued under the Pacific Railroad Acts.
 These grants were provided to compensate railroad companies for constructing a transcontinental railroad spanning across America.

-Former US territories
+Enabling Act

 When a territory agreed to enter the United States, an Enabling Act was agreed to as a condition precedent of statehood.
 The Enabling Act requires that all unappropriated lands, which are not yet privately owned, to be forever disclaimed by the territory and the people of the territory and the title to ceded to the United States for its disposition.
 For example, the enabling act of the Washington Territory declares in part: